PhamMinhThuan/PersonnelManagement/README.md

 # PersonnelManagement
 ## PROJECT OVERVIEW

-* Create a KNN clustering model to define customer segments.
+* Create an excel manual report which shows the human resources overviews.